 Despite the attempts at sunny forecasts being made by commentators, it’s pretty clear that we are in a recession, that we have not hit bottom, and that things are not going to get better soon.
 In the United States, all of the indicators are pointing firmly toward ‘shit is bad, folks.’
-The unemployment rate1 is high, housing starts are low, housing sales are soft, and I’m sure pretty much all of our readers in the US can point to economic indicators in their own communities; empty businesses, cuts to local services, and so forth.
+The unemployment rate[1.
+Notoriously unreliable because it does not include people who have stopped looking for work.] is high, housing starts are low, housing sales are soft, and I’m sure pretty much all of our readers in the US can point to economic indicators in their own communities; empty businesses, cuts to local services, and so forth.
 Outside of the US, things aren’t looking too rosy either.

 The thing about recessions is that they tend to disproportionately impact the people who are least equipped to deal with them.
 People living in poverty and people who are vulnerable to poverty are the most likely to suffer and the government kicks those people while they are down by cutting social services rampantly.
 These ‘austerity measures’ are touted as a necessity, which I personally find hard to swallow when we are handing out billions of dollars to corporations, but personal repugnance aside, they just plain don’t make sense.
 Cutting social services results in more costs later.
 If the issue is expenses, the most cost effective thing to do is to actually boost funding to social services right now.

 In recent days, the United States media has been exploding with stories on the AIDS Drug Assistance Program (ADAP).
 On average, it costs around $12,000 every year for a patient to take AIDS medications, and remember, that’s an average.
 Some patients pay far more, and this is just medications, setting aside the costs of regular doctor visits, lab testing, and other services needed by people with HIV/AIDS.
 Founded in 1987, ADAP serves around 170,000 people every year who need HIV/AIDS medications and can’t afford them.